Virus surge fears, UK leader's quarantine, mar 'Freedom Day'

 The government wants nightclubs and other crowded venues to check whether customers have been vaccinated, have a negative test result or have recovered from the disease.

 There is no legal requirement for them to do so, however, and most say they won’t.
-Michael Kill, chief executive of the Night Time Industries Association, said many owners see the passes as a huge turn-off for customers and accuse the government of “passing the buck” to businesses.
+Michael Kill, chief executive of the Night Time Industries Association, said many owners accuse the government of “passing the buck” to businesses.

 “Either mandate it or don’t mandate it,” Kill said.
 “This is putting an inordinate amount of pressure on us.”